Ego Strength Assessment Tool for Psychedelic Preparation

 Adaptability

-· - How do you typically respond to sudden change or uncertainty?
+How do you respond to sudden changes or uncertainty?

-· - Can you share a moment when things didn't go as planned—and how you adapted?
+Can you describe a moment when things didn’t go as planned, and how you adapted?

-· - What do you usually do when you're feeling overwhelmed, anxious, or angry?
+What do you typically do when feeling overwhelmed, anxious, or angry?

-· - How do you care for yourself in difficult emotional states?
+How do you care for yourself during difficult emotional states?

 Self-Efficacy

-· - Can you describe a time when you believed in yourself—even in the face of doubt?
+Can you recall a time you believed in yourself, despite doubts?

-· - How do you approach goals that feel intimidating or unclear?
+How do you tackle intimidating or unclear goals?

 Relationships & Support Systems

-· - Who do you turn to when you're struggling?
-What do those relationships feel like?
+Who do you rely on when struggling, and what do those relationships feel like?

-· - Have you ever experienced support that helped you through something hard?
+Have you received support that helped you through hard times?

 Problem-Solving Capacity